-"The facility with Reworld Media S.A. is on market terms, and the majority of the facility has a maturity in 2026 with an fixed interest rate between 3 and 4 per cent.
+The facility with Reworld Media S.A. is on market terms, and the majority of the facility has a maturity in 2026 with an fixed interest rate between 3 and 4 per cent.
 The loan has an amortisation structure where around SEK 12 million will be amortized each year until 2024, where 6,4 MSEK will be amortized.
 The remaining loan will be repaid during 2025 and 2026.
-During 2021, Tradedoubler made an extra amortization outside the amortization structure which resulted in a total amortization of SEK 28,6 M for the year.
-During 2022, SEK 12,4 M will be amortized and is therefore classified as short-term debt.
-The rest of the loan, adjusted for periodised arrangement fees, SEK 80,2 M, is classified as long-term debt.
+During 2021, Tradedoubler made an extra amortization outside the amortization structure which resulted in a total amortization of SEK 28,6 M 2021 During 2022, SEK 13 M was amortized and the same amount will be amortized during 2023 and is therefore classified as short-term debt.
+The rest of the loan, adjusted for periodised arrangement fees, SEK 75M, is classified as long-term debt.
 The loan contains one covenant which means that the loan will fall due in the event of a change in control of the company.